kyleboas/tacticsjournal.com/_posts/2025/07/2025-07-10-defending-a-nutmeg.md

 Some attackers are more dangerous crossing, and some are more dangerous cutting in towards the top of the box.
 Some targets inside the box are dangerous from a header or a cutback.
 It all depends on the situation: what is the least dangerous position for this attacking player to dribble into, and where are my other teammates to help defend?

+If your team does not want to defend the cross, don't allow the cross.
+It is easier to accomplish that as a team and the defenders can favor blocking the cross to allow the man to run inside.
+If you have the advantage in the air, allow the cross and win back the ball.

 Don't compromise the team's shape to make a tackle.
 Play to the attacking team's weaknesses as a team, not as individuals.